 Here’s something that’s even more disturbing: If you ride a motorcycle in California, you’re increasingly likely to be injured in a collision.
 According to a report from the San Gabriel Valley Tribune, fatal motorcycle accidents have been rising for 22 years.

-West Hollywood is one of the most congested cities in Los Angeles County.
+West Hollywood and the South Bay are some of the most congested cities in Southern California.
 As such, motorcycle accidents occur with great frequency in West Hollywood and the surrounding area.
 It is important for West Hollywood visitors and residents to be extremely vigilant while riding a motorcycle due to dangerous intersections and inattentive drivers.

 With that in mind, let’s take a closer look at motorcycle collisions in California, and what you need to do in case of an accident.

 Currently, motorcycling accidents make up 14% of all traffic deaths in the US, even though motorcycles only represent about 3% of all vehicles on the road.
 California, which ranks in the top 15 among all states for motorcycle fatalities, witnessed more than 400 motorcyclist deaths in 2017, and thousands more serious injuries.